Facts & Figures

 Positives

-100% of families like how the school looks.
+100% of parents are proud of the way my child's school looks.

 Improvement Opportunities